Previous Page Next Page

 • The new information does not meet the criteria for a new intake.

-If the intake specialist completes a standards compliance I&R, it is not necessary to complete an additional I&R to the existing DCI case.
+If the intake specialist completes an I&R DCL Standards Compliance, it is not necessary to complete an additional I&R to the existing DCL case.

-When a subsequent report provides information about an open DCI case, and there are no new incidents of abuse, neglect, or exploitation that meet legal definitions, the intake specialist determines whether the information is relevant to the open stage of the existing DCI case.
+When a subsequent report provides information about an open Day Care Investigations (DCI) case and there are no new incidents of abuse, neglect, or exploitation that meet legal definitions, the intake specialist determines whether the information is relevant to the open stage of the existing DCI case.

-The intake specialist completes an I&R to Existing Case when all of the following are true:
+The intake specialist completes an I&R to existing DCL case when all the following are true:

 • SWI receives new information.